 Format designers might permit producers to sign individual relationships in a package or the Relationships part as a whole.
-[O6.10] To sign a subset of relationships, the producer shall use the package-specific relationships transform.
-The consumer shall use the package-specific relationships transform to validate the signature when a subset of relationships are signed.
-[M6.25] To filter relationships based on their IDs, RelationshipReference tag with the corresponding SourceID attribute should be added to the relationship transform element (§12.3.5.9) and to filter relationships based on their type, RelationshipGroupReference tag with the corresponding SourceType attribute should be added to the relationship transform element.
-A producer shall not specify more than one relationship transform for a particular relationships part.
-A consumer shall treat the presence of more than one relationship transform for a particular relationships part as an error.
+[O6.10] To sign a subset of relationships, the package-specific Relationships Transform shall be used.
+[M6.25] To filter signed relationships based on their IDs, a RelationshipReference element with the corresponding SourceID attribute is added to the Relationships Transform element (§12.3.5.9).
+To filter signed relationships based on their type, a RelationshipGroupReference element with the corresponding SourceType attribute is added to the Relationships Transform element.
+Only one relationship transform shall be specified for a particular Relationships part.
 [M6.35]

-Producers shall specify a canonicalization transform immediately following a relationships transform and consumers that encounter a relationships transform that is not immediately followed by a canonicalization transform shall generate an error.
+A canonicalization transform shall immediately follow a Relationships Transform.
 [M6.26]

 Relationships Transform Algorithm

 The relationships transform takes the XML document from the Relationships part and converts it to another XML document.

-The package implementer might create relationships XML that contains content from several namespaces, along with versioning instructions as defined in Part 3, “Markup Compatibility and Extensibility”.
+The relationships XML might contain content from several namespaces, along with versioning instructions as defined in Part 3, “Markup Compatibility and Extensibility”.
 [O6.11]

 The relationships transform algorithm is as follows: